-Boulders and trees block road and railway in Argyll
+Argyll road and railway blocked by 100-tonne landslip

 - Published

-Tonnes of boulders, trees and waterlogged soil will have to be cleared from a road and nearby railway line in Argyll following a landslip.
+About 100 tonnes of boulders, trees and waterlogged soil will have to be cleared from a road and nearby railway line in Argyll following a landslip.

 The debris first closed the Oban branch of the West Highland Line and shut a stretch of the A85 on Monday.